 20 sponsored photographers, 4 continents, 21 countries, 45 stories.

-a not so tiny book for aspiring virtual entrepreneurs was released in 2017 Fall.
+An extensive book for aspiring virtual entrepreneurs was released in 2017 Fall.

 A project that sponsors young creative talents from Lithuania.
 The foundation is currently sponsoring 11 bright individuals.